pechyony/continuous-control/README.md

 # Files

-Continuous-Integration.ipynb - notebook that trains an agent and runs it through the environment
+Continuous_Control.ipynb - notebook that trains an agent and runs it through the environment
 project_report.md - technical details of training environment and process
 checkpoint.pth - weights of the actor neural network of DDPG algorithm
 code - folder with Python files that implement DDPG algorithm